Service Control

 OVN Southbound: OK (20.33.0)

-Enabling a MicroOVN service
+Enable a MicroOVN service

 Enabling a MicroOVN service will configure it to start automatically at boot and if the service is not running, start it.